LahiruPerera/Java---The-Complete-Reference/Chapter-8/Chapter-8.md

 - Superclass has no knowledge about what a subclass add to it.

 ### Using super
+- Whenever a subclass needs to refer to its immediate superclass, it can do so by use of the keyword **super**
+- **super** has two general forms.
+    - Using super to Call Superclass Constructors
+        - A subclass can call a constructor defined by its superclass by use of the following form of
+          super:
+          _super(arg-list);_
+        - When a subclass calls **super( )**, it is calling the constructor of its immediate superclass.
+        - **super( )** must always be the first statement executed inside a subclass constructor.

+    - The second is used to access a member of the superclass that has been hidden by a member of a subclass.
+        - It always refers to the superclass of the subclass in which it is used
+        - _super.member_ - member can be either a method or an instance variable
+        - when member names of a subclass hide members by the same name in the superclass

 ### Creating a multilevel hierarchy
+- For example, given three classes called A, B, and C, C can be a subclass of B, which is a subclass of A. When this type of situation occurs, each subclass inherits all of the traits found in all of its superclasses.
+In this case, C inherits all aspects of B and A.

+                A
+               /
+              B
+             /
+            C

 ### When constructors are executed